avidcoder123/soar/README.md

 ### scrape.ipynb
 Scrapes airfoil coordinates and polars from online databases and fits the coordinates to 6 shape parameters.

+### model-train.ipynb
+Trains the lift and drag surrogate models.
+Note that the notebook is meant to be run on Kaggle, meaning that reproducing on a local machine will require changes to directory names.

+### optimizer-evaluation.ipynb
+Evaluates the optimizer at several lift goals and flight conditions.
+Similar to above, this notebook is meant to be run on Kaggle.

+### gridsearch.ipynb
+Performs a grid search on possible hyperparameters for the lifting-line solver.
+Similar to above, this notebook is meant to be run on Kaggle.

 ## /validation
 Contains tests to evaluate the effectiveness of the optimizer system.

 ### designspace_search.ipynb
 Used to find the design space for the airfoils.
 Evaluates which airfoil shapes obey the rule of thin-airfoil theory stating $\frac{\mathrm{d}C_l}{\mathrm{d}\alpha}\approx 2\pi$.

-### gridsearch.ipynb
-Performs a grid search on possible hyperparameters for the lifting-line solver.

 ### gridsearch_results.ipynb
 Ranks the results of the grid search.

-### optim_evaluation.ipynb
+### optim_evaluation_graph.ipynb
-Runs the optimizer for a variety of lift goals and flight conditions to test its capabilities.
+Graphs the results of the optimizer evaluation.
+Note that this does not actually run the optimizer; that is done by `notebooks/optimizer-evaluation.ipynb`.